artaatmaja/artaatmaja/README.md

 Web Developer
 -------------

 I'm a passionate Web Developer with 7 years of experience specializing in frontend development.
 I love crafting smooth, responsive, and engaging user interfaces that put a smile on people’s faces.
 I’m constantly exploring new technologies and best practices to keep my work sharp and future-ready.
 Whether it’s optimizing for performance, diving into the latest frameworks, or simplifying complex interfaces, I’m all about making the web better for everyone.
-Feel free to check out my repositories, and don’t hesitate to reach out if you want to collaborate on a project or just chat tech! 🚀
+Feel free to check out my repositories, and don’t hesitate to reach out if you want to collaborate on a project or just chat! 🚀

 * 🌍  I'm based in Bali, Indonesia
 * ✉️  You can contact me at [arta.atmaja@gmail.com](mailto:arta.atmaja@gmail.com)